jfeldbrugge/Geometric-Algebra/spacetime.md

 $$\{1, \sigma_1, \sigma_2, \sigma_3, \sigma_1 \sigma_2, \sigma_1\sigma_3,\sigma_2\sigma_3,\sigma_1\sigma_2\sigma_3\}\,.$$

-The bivectors of the space algebra are the spatial bivectors of the underlying spacetime algebra,
+The bivectors of the space algebra are the spacelike bivectors of the underlying spacetime algebra,

 $$\sigma_i\sigma_j= -\gamma_i\gamma_j\,.$$